scartasegna/hado/readme.md

 #### TODO:

-- Create the user for this project IAM via terraform or replace it for an IAM identity provider (OpenID Connect), a role and a policy to enable trust between AWS account and GitHub Action for the org/repo/branch.
 - Update the github actions using the new schema of passing data between steps  ```echo "::set-output name=image::$ECR_REGISTRY/${{ env.ECR_REPOSITORY }}:$IMAGE_TAG" ```.